 1) What is the camera resolution?

-Camera resolution matters if you’re trying to spot criminal activity.
+While a higher resolution will increase Wi-Fi camera data usage, camera resolution matters if you’re trying to spot criminal activity.
 Today’s smart Wi-Fi enabled cameras offer clear HD video.
 However, this higher quality camera image requires more bandwidth.
 The best security cameras offer a resolution of 1080p.
 The difference is that these cameras capture images in difficult conditions.
 Outdoor images or footage captured in low-light conditions require higher resolution.
 Higher resolution cameras consume more data—it’s just that simple.

 For the best of both worlds, you can invest in smart cameras.
 These cameras know when something important is happening and switch to HD resolution.
 When nothing is going on, the camera goes back down to SD, saving data for when it matters most.

 The frames-per-second rate dictates the frequency of image capture.
 If your security camera captures 30 frames per second (FPS) that means it captures 30 frames in a single second of video transmission.
 Higher FPS means smoother, clearer video images.
-If you have a security camera capturing low FPS, the images will appear choppy and might hard to discern.
+If you have a security camera capturing low FPS, the images will appear choppy and might be hard to discern.
 A good security camera system for business offers an FPS rate of 25 or higher.
 However, like better resolution does, a higher FPS affects your Wi-Fi data camera usage.

 3) How many cameras do you have on the network?